These compact Glocks are ideal for concealed carry.

 The barrel length is slightly longer at 4.17 inches, and the Glock 48 features one of the slimmed-down slides that some of the Gen 5 guns are becoming known for.
 The slide width here is just 0.87 inches!

 The weight is about 25 ounces fully loaded.
 The 7.28-inch overall length and full-size grip do bring this close to the borderline when you're talking compact guns.
-It really boils down to what you're looking for.
+We'd recommend this one for anyone overly concerned about ergonomics, but it really boils down to what you're looking for.

 We've heard some complaints about a nearly full-sized firearm only having a single stack magazine.
 However, there are probably also people out there willing to lose ammo capacity in favor of toting around a lighter gun.

 This compact pistol is very similar to the Glock 30 we talked about earlier.
 The overall length and barrel length are identical.
 The big differences are that they shaved a ton of weight off the slide, making it thinner.
 Plus, the overall height of the gun is also shorter.
 The magazine capacity is reduced from 10 to six rounds of .45 ACP.

 Because this is a single stack, expect there to be a weight difference.
 The G36 weighs in at 26 ounces, meaning it's a lot lighter on your gun belt during a long day.
 If you want stopping power in a lightweight package, the G36 is a firearm to consider.

 If you're looking for the lightest, most compact firearm Glock makes, look no further than the G42.
 Chambered in .380 ACP, this gun is built with weight and concealability in mind.
 Fully loaded, the gun only weighs 15 ounces.
 It has a tiny overall length of just 5.94 inches and an overall width of 0.98 inches.
 If you're looking for a slim profile, this is it.